ngernest/omega-regexes-coq/README.md

 This repository contain the full Coq development of my bachelor thesis.

+It is hosted here: https://ioku00001.github.io/bachelor-thesis/toc.html

-We use [coqdoc](https://github.com/coq-community/coqdocjs) to obtain the website.
+We use [coqdoc](https://github.com/coq-community/coqdocjs) to generate the html files.

 Abstract: